 In the world’s eyes, Italy is one of the gastronomic greats.
 For this is the country that gave us pizza, pasta and so much more.
 But travel to this nation and you’ll find Italian food that’s not as you know it.
 Here the eating experience is elevated, taking your taste buds to new and more delicious heights.

-> Journey to this diversely delicious pocket of Europe and experience endless mouth-watering dishes.
-The culinary scene reinvents itself with every region and city you visit.
+Journey to Italy and you'll find the culinary scene reinvents itself with every region and city you visit.
 But one thing remains the same no matter where you go to in the boot – simple ingredients are the way to go, with recipes focused on fresh and seasonal produce.

-> From cornerstones of the cuisine to underrated gems, discover the best traditional Italian food to eat during your next break to the country.
+From cornerstones of the cuisine to underrated gems, discover the best traditional Italian food to eat during your next break to the country.

 Roman or Neapolitan?
 That is the question when it comes to the godfather of all Italian food.
 In a battle of the best version of pizza to sample, it comes down to these two regional heavyweights.
 Rome, with its thin base and crispy crust, created during World War II to feed hungry soldiers.
 And Naples, with its handmade, woodfired doughy concoction.

 The next question is the toppings.
 The humble margherita is a classic for a reason – a mix of mozzarella, basil and fresh tomatoes.
 Or pimp up your pizza with artichokes, mushrooms and prosciutto.
 Stop by a pizzeria to devour a whole one or for just a slice, make your way to a bakery.

 We’ve got the Italian island of Sicily to thank for these heavenly bites.
 To create arancini, rice balls are cloaked in breadcrumbs and deep-fried to perfection.
 Break one up and inside you’ll find it’s stuffed with ragù, peas and mozzarella.
 Street food stalls are the best place to try these golden balls of goodness.